skills/communicate-using-markdown/README.md

 ### :keyboard: Activity: Edit your file with headers

+1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab
+1. Open the **pull requests** tab
+1. Open the pull request we made for you
 1. In this pull request, click the **Files changed** tab.
 1. Select "Edit file" from the three dotted **...** menu in the upper right corner of the file view.
 1. On the **Edit file** tab, add a `#`, followed by a **space**, before the content to make it an H1 Header.
 You can add more headers, using one to six `#` characters followed by a **space**.